Pace University's Keystroke Biometric System

-Over recent years, CSIS at Pace University has developed long-text-input keystroke biometric systems for
+Over recent years, we have developed in CSIS at Pace University long-text-input keystroke biometric systems for

 identification (one-of-n response) and for authentication (accept/reject response).

-As far as we can determine, these are currently the best long-text-input keystroke systems in existance.
+As far as we can determine, these long-text-input systems are currently the best in existance

 - Keystroke Journal Article (2010)